aws/aws-iot-device-sdk-embedded-C/README.md

 ## Overview

 The AWS IoT Device SDK for Embedded C (C-SDK) is a collection of C source files under the [MIT open source license](LICENSE) that can be used in embedded applications to securely connect IoT devices to [AWS IoT Core](http://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html).
 It contains an MQTT client, HTTP client, JSON Parser, and AWS IoT Device Shadow client libraries.
-It is distributed in source form, and is intended to be built into customer firmware along with application code, other libraries and RTOS (Real-Time Operating System).
+It is distributed in source form, and is intended to be built into customer firmware along with application code, other libraries and optionally, an RTOS (Real-Time Operating System).

 ## Features

-The C-SDK simplifies access AWS IoT Services.
+The C-SDK simplifies access to AWS IoT Services.
 The SDK has been tested to work with AWS IoT Core and an open source MQTT broker to ensure high quality interoperability of a device with the AWS IoT platform.
-The AWS IoT Device Shadow library is flexible to work any MQTT library implementation.
-The MQTT library in the C-SDK is offered as one choice without being tightly coupled with the rest of the SDK.
+The AWS IoT Device Shadow library is flexible to work any MQTT client and JSON parser library implementations.
+The MQTT client and JSON parser libraries in the C-SDK are offered as one choice without being tightly coupled with the rest of the SDK.
 The C-SDK contains the following libraries:

 ### MQTT